alphagov/notifications-node-client/DOCUMENTATION.md

   - copy the sender ID that you want to use and paste it into the method
   - select __Change__ to change the default sender that the service will use, and select __Save__

-If you do not have an `smsSenderId`, you can leave out this argument.
+You can leave out this argument if your service only has one text message sender, or if you want to use the default sender.

 ### Response